Noise Levels in Lower East, Santa Barbara, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,977 Lower East residents, or 49.8%, live above that level.
 By land area, 60.7% of Lower East is above 55 dBA.

 Average noise levels for Lower East residents, grouped by direction from the center of Lower East.
-Eastern Lower East carries the highest population-weighted average; Western Lower East carries the lowest.
-Just 7% of residents in Western Lower East live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Lower East.
+The highest population-weighted average is in southeastern Lower East; the lowest is in northwestern Lower East, where just 15% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office to normal conversation